allysonw/dental-cms/spec-js.md

 - [X] Use jQuery for implementing new requirements

 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-  * Show page for Treatment Plans is rendered with jQuery and ASM.
-The user can sift through a patient's Treatment Plans by clicking a 'Next' button on the Treatment Plan show page, with the next Treatment Plan being fetched and rendered via JQuery/AJAX.
+  * On the user dashboard, an Announcement is rendered at the top of the page with jQuery jQuery and an Active Model Serialization JSON backend.
+A user can sift through the current announcements by clicking the "Next" button.
+  * URL: /dashboard

 - [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
   * When clicking on the "Patients" link, the Patients index page is rendered using jQuery and an Active Model Serialization JSON backend.
-URL: /patients
+  * URL: /patients

 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   * A Patient has many Users (doctors).
 When a Patient is rendered at /patients, all of their Users are printed to the page by the AJAX code.